-Designed By Thea Davis on Thursday, October 6, 2022 Prepared By Thea Davis on Monday, October 10, 2022
+Prepared By Thea Davis on Monday, October 10, 2022

 The enclosed information is based on preliminary data which we have received from you.
 There may be factors unknown to us which would alter the enclosed recommendation.
 These recommendations are based on models and assumptions widely used in the industry.
 While we attempt to keep these current, Aqua-Aerobic Systems, Inc. assumes no responsibility for their validity or any risks associated with their use.
-Also, because of the various factors stated above, Aqua-Aerobic Systems, Inc. assumes no responsibility for the enclosed recommendations.
+Also, because of the various factors stated above, Aqua-Aerobic Systems, Inc. assumes no responsibility for any liability resulting from any use made by you of the enclosed recommendations.